-Concurrently with the issuance of the Bonds, Build America Mutual Assurance Company ("BAM") will issue its Municipal Bond Insurance Policy for the Bonds (the "Policy").
-The Policy guarantees the scheduled payment of principal of and interest on the Bonds when due as set forth in the form of the Policy included as APPENDIX B to this OFFICIAL STATEMENT.
+Concurrently with the issuance of the Bonds, Assured Guaranty Municipal Corp. ("AGM") will issue separate Municipal Bond Insurance Policies for the Bonds (each a "Bond Insurance Policy" and collectively, the "Bond Insurance Policies").
+The Bond Insurance Policy guarantees the scheduled payment of principal of and interest on the Bonds when due as set forth in the form of the Policy included as APPENDIX B to this OFFICIAL STATEMENT.

-The Policy is not covered by any insurance security or guaranty fund established under New York, California, Connecticut or Florida insurance law.
+The Bond Insurance Policy is not covered by any insurance security or guaranty fund established under New York, California, Connecticut or Florida insurance law.